 .TIFFs are the preferred raster graphic file type when it comes to professional photography, as well as aerial and satellite imagery.
 The primary reason for this is that .TIFFs come in a “lossless” format.

-GeoTIFFs are .TIFF files with geographic “metadata” (or data describing data).
-The contained metadata tags help describe the actual location that each and every pixel represents.
+The contained metadata tags in GeoTiffs help describe the actual location that each and every pixel represents.
 When uploaded to a GIS application, like ArcGIS or QGIS, they make it possible to position the image in context of the real world.

 Information included in these metadata tags include: